Rafe-W/RafeW.TrueLayer.Pokemon/readme.md

 # Pokemon API

 ## Requirements
-* Written using Visual Studio 2022 with .NET (Core) 5 installed.
+* Written using Visual Studio (VS) 2022 with .NET (Core) 5 installed.
-* You will need the ASP.NET and Web Development module installed
+* You will need the ASP.NET and Web Development module installed if running from VS

 ## Usage